qwaneu/qwaneu.github.io/_drafts/tdd.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In unit testing, what&#39;s a unit?
 Is it a method?
 Is it a class?
 Is it a module?
 No. Let&#39;s clarify this once and for all.<br><br>In unit testing, a unit isn&#39;t an element of structure.
 In unit testing, a unit is an individually observable element of BEHAVIOR.<a href="https://twitter.com/hashtag/TDD?src=hash&amp;ref_src=twsrc%5Etfw">#TDD</a> <a href="https://twitter.com/hashtag/BDD?src=hash&amp;ref_src=twsrc%5Etfw">#BDD</a> <a href="https://twitter.com/hashtag/ATDD?src=hash&amp;ref_src=twsrc%5Etfw">#ATDD</a> <a href="https://twitter.com/hashtag/UnitTesting?src=hash&amp;ref_src=twsrc%5Etfw">#UnitTesting</a></p>&mdash; Christian Hujer #BLM 🏴‍☠️🖦🧙🏻‍♂️🕊💉 (@christianhujer) <a href="https://twitter.com/christianhujer/status/1391301843683139585?ref_src=twsrc%5Etfw">May 9, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Guidance

-The TDD cycle and the habit of working in small steps is not all there is to TDD.
-Along the way, we have collected quite a few heuristics and guidelines that help us in making design decisions, both in the tests we write and the production code we create.
-We will be publishing a series of these heuristics and guidelines, so keep an eye on this blog!

 ## I want to learn more!